-Performance metric Business unit Threshold (\$) d Target (\$) Maximum (\$) Actual vs. target Payout % Weighting Weighted payout %

-Local Currency Sales vs. Plan (1) Health Care 7,747 8,243 9,095 98 % 81.3 % Diechar 40.7 %
+Performance metric Business unit Threshold (\$) Target (\$) Maximum (\$) Actual vs. target Payout % Weighting Weighted payout % Local Currency Sales vs. Plan (1) Health Care 7,747 243 8 ,421 9,095 98% 81.3% 50% 40.7% Operating Income vs. Plan (1) Health Care 1,6 605 93% 65.0% 30% 19.5% 1,471 1,730 1,990 Operating Cash Flow Conversion 3M Worldwide 145% 104% 126.7% 20% 25.3% vs. Plan Business Perfor mance Factor 119% 140% 161% 85.5%

-, .605 9,095

-Operating Income vs. Plan (1) Health Care OneratingI ncometab 93 % 65.0 % piechar 19.5 %

-1,471 1,730 1,990

-Operating 145%

-Cash Flow Conversion vs. Plan 3M Worldwide barchart OperatingC Cashflow.i 104 % 126.7 % 20% 25.3 %

-119% 140% 161%

-Business Per formance Facto or 85.5 %

 - Results reflect certain adjustments that the Committee believed were appropriate to better reflect the Company's 2023 performance.
-See Appendix A to this Proxy Statement for a reconciliation of 3M Worldwide Local Currency Sales, Operating Income and Operating Cash Flow Conversion used for compensation purposes to our results for the most directly comparable financial measures as reported under GAAP. - (1) In light of the challenging goal-setting environment in 2023 given macroeconomic conditions and uncertainty in the markets in which we do business, the Committee set stretch targets for each business unit's Local Currency Sales and Operating Income metrics that, in the aggregate, were above the targets for 3M Worldwide (such excess amounts over the 3M Worldwide targets, the "corporate allocation" for each metric).
+See Appendix A to this Proxy Statement for a reconciliation of 3M Worldwide Local Currency Sales, Operating Income and Operating Cash Flow Conversion used for compensation purposes to our results for the most directly comparable financial measures as reported under GAAP. - In light of the challenging goal-setting environment in 2023 given macroeconomic conditions and uncertainty in the markets in which we do business, the Committee set stretch targets for each business unit's Local Currency Sales and Operating Income metrics that, in the aggregate, were above the targets for 3M Worldwide (such excess amounts over the 3M Worldwide targets, the "corporate allocation" for each metric).
 Portions of the corporate allocation were then applied to the business unit targets throughout the year as the 2023 market dynamics and their impacts on each business unit were better understood, so that the sum of the final business unit targets equaled the 3M Worldwide target set in early 2023 for each metric.
-The Health Care business unit goals in the table above include \$104 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Descent the target for the Health Care business unit.
+The Health Care business unit goals in the table above include \$104 million of corporate allocation to the preliminary Local Currency Sales target for the Health Care business unit and \$287 million of corporate allocation to the preliminary Operating Income target for the Health Care business unit.